ynk/LolAccountManager/README.md

 [More screenshots can be found here](https://imgur.com/a/ITKUrWZ)

-LolAccountManager is a account manager for League Of Legends.
+LolAccountManager is a account manager for League Of Legends with the ability to automatically sign you into your accounts.